Spelkington/spelkington.github.io/_posts/2020-11-01-Stable-Matching.md

 ---
 layout: post
-title: "Stability of Marriage: A Favorite Paper Among People Who Have A Favorite Paper"
+title: "Stability of Marriage: A Favorite Paper Among The Type of People Who Have A Favorite Paper"
 categories: [Economics, Python, Presentations, Data]
 ---